There's an avalanche of info, advice and opinions out there about where we should invest our hard-earned cash.

-Betterment is one of the most well-known robo-advisers out there in the world of finance.
+Betterment is one of the most well-known robo-advisors out there in the world of finance.

 Fundrise lets people invest in low-cost diversified portfolios of high-quality real estate.
 When people sign up with Fundrise, they list their investing goals.
 Then, Fundrise will recommend a path to follow.

-By choosing the suggested path, users will fund property that should make money for investors.
+By choosing the suggested path, users will be investing in a set portfolio of debt and equity real estate investments.
 Investors are paid back in dividends from rental income or interest on real estate debt.
 Investors receive dividends and invest in either a taxable account, or an IRA (Individual Retirement Account).